Sickness Hits in Ranthambore

 When we arrived back from Ranthambore fort, we had cheese omelettes for breakfast, a decision that would cost us dearly.
 By midnight, we had both been sick several times and were suffering from diarrhoea.
 We hadn’t felt so ill since the last time we had been in India!

 The next day we were supposed to be taking a bus to Bundi, but there was no way we would have been physically capable of it.
-I had to call ahead and let the haveli in Bundi know that we wouldn’t be arriving until the next day.
+We had to call ahead and let the haveli in Bundi know that we wouldn’t be arriving until the next day.

 We spent the whole day in bed and managed some toast and honey at around 4.00 pm.
 Just to top things off, our air conditioning wasn’t working and we didn’t even have the strength to complain about it.